ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 Design happens first, implementation follows, delivery pressure increases, security reviews happen late, findings are raised, exceptions are discussed, deadlines win, and risk is accepted, deferred, or moved somewhere else.

 This is often described as a security maturity issue.
-I think it is more precise to call it risk externalization.
+I think it is more precise to call it <strong>risk externalization</strong>.

 When security is treated as something that happens after design and implementation, engineering teams unintentionally externalize risk to other parts of the organization: